We all have a responsibility to be a good neighbour

 Storage in common areas

-All your household rubbish for collection should be placed in the bin store or other proper place allocated for it.
-Please ensure that your rubbish is properly bagged and sealed.
+All your household waste for collection should be placed in the bin store or other proper place allocated for it.
+Please ensure that your waste is properly bagged and sealed.

 If your bins are normally collected from the street, they should not be put out earlier than the evening before the day of collection.
 Please ensure bins are returned to their normal storage place as soon as possible after they have been collected.